emberjs/website/docs/megadocs.md

 #### Localized Strings with {{loc}}

-SproutCore has built-in support for localized applications.
+Ember has built-in support for localized applications.
 To emit a localized version of a string, use the `{{loc}}` helper:

 ```html
 {{loc myLocalizedString}}